openshift-fluxv2-poc/operators-gitops/README.md

 This repo demonstates how to manage OpenShift Operators the GitOps way using Flux.

-# Problem
+## Problem

 You were a platform engineer.
-You had a long list of Operators.
-You installed them by clicking.
+You used OpenShift managed clusters.
+You had a long list of OpenShift Operators, and you installed them manually by clicking.
 Your OpenShift cluster worked happily.
-You broke something.
+Then, you broke something.
 The cluster was falling apart.
-You forget that long list of Operators you installed.
+You deleted the old cluster, and created a new one, but you forget that long list of Operators you had installed.

+## Solutions

-You can use GitOps to backup and document them.
+You can use GitOps to backup and document your OpenShift Operators.
+You could also share them to your team.
 Here's how.

-Here's the bootstrapping YAML snippets,
+  1. Your OpenShift Operator is an artifact.
+Create `_artifacts` directory, and create a directory for each of your OpenShift Operator.
+For example, `010-flux` for the Flux Operator, `020-gatekeeper` for the Gatekeeper Operator.
+  2. Put YAML files of your OpenShift Operator under its directory.
+For example, `010-flux/flux.yaml`, and `020-gatekeeper/gatekeeper.yaml`.
+Each directory may contain multiple YAML files.
+  3. Wrap each set of artifacts as a Flux's Kustomization object.
+We call it a feature.
+Put each feature YAML under `_features` directory.

+## Bootstrap via YAML Import

+A nice thing is that you can document a bootstrapping YAML on how to get all of your Operators back online for new clusters inside a Markdown doc like the following.
+Next time, you or your team members could just:

+  1. Create a new cluster
+  2. Install Flux Operator on the new cluster
+  3. Copy and paste YAML snippets and import them into your cluster

 ```yaml
 ---
 apiVersion: source.toolkit.fluxcd.io/v1beta1